 For instance, in nearly every classical text that discusses the details of sadhana, instructions are geared toward the situation of men, physically, economically, and socially.
 Contemporary books that attempt to include women often do so with mixed results.

-Because women practitioners have not written most of the texts of the tradition, we do not have the results of the sadhana of women adepts available to us.
+Because women practitioners have not written most of the texts of the tradition, we do not have many records of the approaches to sadhana of women adepts.
 We don’t know, by and large, what women have discovered about practicing in a woman’s body while leading a woman’s life.

-Buddhist women practitioners are beginning to speak publicly and write in greater numbers, but the trend has been much slower to manifest when it comes to women in authentic Indian Tantrik traditions.
+Buddhist women practitioners teach, speak publicly, and write in greater numbers than their Hindu counterparts.
+The entry into more prominent, defining roles in spiritual traditions has been even slower to manifest when it comes to women practicing in Indian Tantrik traditions.

 If you are in a nondual tradition, you might get told that “gender doesn’t matter,” or even that it doesn’t exist.
 But the Ardhanarisvara Shiva is not a blur of boobs and biceps.
 In this half-woman, half-man manifestation, every detail is articulated: all female and all male capacities can be seen and are available for experiencing.
-Difference is never rejected in favor of absolutism; it is celebrated.
+Difference is never rejected; it is celebrated.

 Male and female are aspects of life’s expression.
 Each person can dance both parts, but to realize this balance, we have to learn and explore both parts.